ahujaradhika/oil-fracking/README.md

-# Analysis of Conseuqences of Oil and Gas Extraction using GIS
+# Oil and Gas Extraction and the Effects on Public Schools in Los Angeles

 ## Introduction